nwnordahl/card-game-analysis/README.md

 # Card Game Analysis: Tools to analyse card games

-This project was started with the motivation of showing how unfair the card game Daifugo is.
+This project was started with the motivation of showing how unfair the card game Daifugo is, but as the project evolved it turned out to be applicable for analyzes of a wide variety of card games.

+The package is divided in several parts: *deck*, *players*, *game logic* for different games, and *tools for analyzing games*.
+The author has prioritized readability over optimizations.
+For example, the program follows an identical order to how one would play cards in the real world: start with an ordered deck, stack the deck, deal the cards in correct order.

 Please note that the project is under active development, and there's still a lot of things to add.

 ## Install/Update/Uninstall with [pip](https://pypi.org/project/pip/)

+This package is hosted at [The Python Package Index (PyPI)](https://pypi.org/).
-The recommended way to install is by using [pip](https://pypi.org/project/pip/).
+Therefore, the recommended way to install is by using [pip](https://pypi.org/project/pip/):

 ### Install